ErtzelCom/MeowbotTranslations/README.md

 You would keep %User_Name% but translate the "Joining channel" part of the message.

 Commit your changes by changing the file en of the name from en_messages to your language code.
 This makes it so the bot knows which language the file is for.

+######Note: Please do not remove the opening and closing quotes or the comma after each closing quote.
+These are needed for when the file is converted back to json for the bot.
+Also, if any message requires quotes in it, you must type them as \" like it shows in the English version.